fuzzylabs/website/hugo/content/blog/r_and_d_pandemic.md

 ---
 April 2020 marked Fuzzy Labs’ first birthday.
 It also marked the start of a national lock-down in the UK owing to a worldwide pandemic—perhaps you’ve heard of it?

-Before you close that tab, I promise this isn’t yet another *“how to digitally transform your business for post-COVID enterprise buzzwording” *article.
+Before you close that tab, I promise this isn’t yet another _“how to digitally transform your business for post-COVID enterprise buzzwording”_ article.
 Of course we had to adapt, but so did everybody else, so you all know what that’s like by now.
-Instead I want to tell you about our internal R&D project, [*Wearable My Foot](http://wearablemyfoot.tech), *and share our journey into building data-powered wearables, a journey which just happens to include some unique logistical challenges otherwise known as the *new normal* (*ugh*! okay, I promise not to use those words again).
+Instead I want to tell you about our internal R&D project, _[Wearable My Foot](http://wearablemyfoot.tech)_, and share our journey into building data-powered wearables, a journey which just happens to include some unique logistical challenges otherwise known as the _new normal_ (_ugh!_ okay, I promise not to use those words again).

 It’s a tale of hardware prototyping, data wrangling and software hacking, while working across two continents.
 All made possible by camaraderie, teamwork, solder and whiskey.